ASCII art: TTY and RTTY

 TTY stands for "TeleTYpe" or "TeleTYpewriter", and is also known as Teleprinter or Teletype.

-RTTY stands for Radioteletype; character sets such as Baudot code, which predated ASCII, were used.
-According to a chapter in the "RTTY Handbook", text images have been sent via teletypewriter as early as 1923.
+RTTY stands for Radioteletype; character sets such as Baudot code, which predated ASCII (the American Standard Code for Information Interchange), were used.
+According to a chapter in the "RTTY Handbook", text images were sent via teletypewriter as early as 1923.
 However, none of the "old" RTTY art has been discovered yet.
 What is known is that text images appeared frequently on radioteletype in the 1960s and the 1970s.

 Line-printer art

 In the 1960s, Andries van Dam published a representation of an electronic circuit produced on an IBM 1403 line printer.
 At the same time, Kenneth Knowlton was producing realistic images, also on line printers, by overprinting several characters on top of one another.

 Note that it was not ASCII art in a sense that the 1403 was driven by an EBCDIC-coded platform and the character sets and trains available on the 1403 were derived from EBCDIC rather than ASCII, despite some glyphs commonalities.